aws/karpenter-provider-aws/designs/odcr.md

       id: String | None
       # The type of operating system for which the Capacity Reservation reserves capacity
       instancePlatform: String | None
-      # The type of operating system for which the Capacity Reservation reserves capacity
+      # The instance type for which the Capacity Reservation reserves capacity
       instanceType: String | None
       # The ID of the Amazon Web Services account that owns the Capacity Reservation
       ownerId: String | None
-      # Tags is a map of key/value tags used to select subnets
+      # Tags is a map of key/value tags used to Capacity Reservations
       # Specifying '*' for a value selects all values for a given tag key.
       tags: Map | None
       # Indicates the tenancy of the Capacity Reservation.